xuankimtran/docs-1/pages/katalon-studio/docs/webui-take-screenshot.md

 'Close browser'
 WebUI.closeBrowser()
 ```

-By default, your screenshot will be saved to your temp folder.
+By default, your screenshots are saved to your temp folder.

 ### Store your screenshot in a custom location